dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 * [iTerm2](https://iterm2.com/) is the best terminal emulator I've used.
 * There are many more desirable native apps for macOS than for Linux.
 * macOS is generally more polished and reliable in my experience.
-I've never had to debug the wake from sleep functionality on my Mac.
-Though Apple software quality seems to have [taken a downturn](https://www.wired.com/story/apples-security-macos-high-sierra-ios-11/) recently.
+I've never had to debug the wake from sleep functionality on my Mac, but I've had to for Linux.
+On the other hand, Apple software quality seems to have [taken a downturn](https://www.wired.com/story/apples-security-macos-high-sierra-ios-11/) recently.

 ## Hope